NuGet/Home/proposed/2022/NuGetExeWarnWhenSDKProjectsGetPacked.md

 ## Unresolved Questions

-- Error message wording.
-Can be addressed in the pull request making the change instead.
 - Is it ok if we error in a NuGet.exe minor version?
 Scenario was likely broken already.

 ## Future Possibilities